Thomas Kahlenberg: Senior career

 Following the World Cup tournament, Kahlenberg was called up to the Denmark squad two months later.
 He scored his first national team goal, in a 1–0 win against Iceland on 7 September 2010.
 Kahlenberg later made one more appearance for Denmark by the end of the year.
-After a two-year absent, Kahlenberg was called up to the national team squad for Euro 2012.
+After a two-year absence, Kahlenberg was called up to the national team squad for Euro 2012.
 He made his first Denmark in two years, starting a match and played 65 minutes before being substituted, in a 3–1 loss against Brazil on 26 May 2012.
 This was followed up by making another appearance against Australia on 2 June 2012, coming on as a second-half substitute, as the national team lost 2–0.
-However, Kahlenberg did not play in the tournament and was placed on the substitute bench, as Denmark were eliminated in the Group Stage.
+However, Kahlenberg did not play in the tournament and was placed on the substitute bench, as Denmark were eliminated in the group stage.

 After a one and a half year absent, on 3 March 2014 Kahlenberg was called up to the Denmark squad against England but did not play.
 On 22 May 2014 he made his first appearance for the national side in two years, coming on as a 79th-minute substitute, in a 2–2 draw against Hungary.
 Four months later on 7 September 2014, Kahlenberg scored his fifth goal for Denmark, in a 2–1 win against Armenia.
-The next two years saw him play four more times in the national team's qualifying matches, as Denmark failed to qualify for the UEFA Euro 2016 following a 4–3 defeat on aggragate.
+The next two years saw him play four more times in the national team's qualifying matches, as Denmark failed to qualify for the UEFA Euro 2016 following a 4–3 defeat on aggregate.
 Following this, he was never called up to the national team again despite being available.

 Coaching career

 After announcing his retirement from professional football, he moved to coaching.
 He was hired as a youth coach at HIK in March 2018.
 After two years in HIK, on 28 May 2020, Kahlenberg was appointed assistant coach of Denmark's U-16 national team.
+He left the position in July 2024.